pymupdf/PyMuPDF/docs/annot.rst

    .. attribute:: colors

       dictionary of two lists of floats in range *0 <= float <= 1* specifying the "stroke" and the interior ("fill") colors.
 The stroke color is used for borders and everything that is actively painted or written ("stroked").
 The fill color is used for the interior of objects like line ends, circles and squares.
-The lengths of these lists implicitely determine the colorspaces used: 1 = GRAY, 3 = RGB, 4 = CMYK.
+The lengths of these lists implicitly determine the colorspaces used: 1 = GRAY, 3 = RGB, 4 = CMYK.
 So "[1.0, 0.0, 0.0]" stands for RGB color red.
 Both lists can be empty if no color is specified.

       :rtype: dict